 A: We want to hear about the development of all types of children.
+If your child was born premature, just tick the box that asks about that.
 If your child has a developmental disorder, just let us know what your child’s developmental disorder is when you register - you will get to fill out all the surveys just like everyone else!
 If enough parents of children with a specific developmental disorder fill out the same survey, that will give us a chance to learn about development specific to that group, and we will be able to feed that information back to you through the blog.

 Q: My child doesn’t speak English.
 Can I still participate?